rtfeldman/elm-css/README.md

 # elm-css

+## Quick note

+This is a fork of rtfeldman's elm-css module.
+The differences between this one and the original is:

+- This uses the `phantom-types` branch.
+In short, it means you get much better compiler errors.
+- This has been updated with much newer properties. *However, no experimental properties and values have been included.*

+---

 `elm-css` lets you define CSS in Elm.
 (For an Elm styling system that is a complete departure from CSS, check out [style-elements](http://package.elm-lang.org/packages/mdgriffith/style-elements/latest).)